libvips/libvips/_posts/2025-01-31-nip4-January-progress.md

 ---

 nip4 is pretty much done!
 It now loads the two largest workspaces I have correctly.
-I'll do a bit more polishing and aim for an alpha relase with pre-compiled binaries for flatpak and Windows by the end of February.
+I'll do a bit more polishing and aim for an alpha release with pre-compiled binaries for flatpak and Windows by the end of February.

 Here's the per-voxel Patlak workspace I made for analyzing pulmonary FDG-PET